denizjafari/UpperLimbRobot/README.md

 ## Technological Overview

 The framework is programmed in Python, since most important pose analysis models offer bindings for Python.
-The Qt framework is used with the PySide 6 bindings for Python is used to build the user interface.
+The Qt framework with the PySide 6 bindings for Python is used to build the user interface.

+## Setup
+### Prerequisites
+- Conda
+- Python 3.9

+### Installation
+1. Clone the repository to your local machine.
+2. Create a new conda environment with Python 3.9.
+3. Activate the environment.
+4. Install the requirements with `pip install -r requirements.txt`.

 ## Framework details